vickjoeobi/nrw-html-and-css-2021-spring/lesson7/index.md

 ## 2. Form Tags (Part 1)

 - There are many tags needed to make a working form.
-We will cover a few.
+For now, we will cover a few.

 ### `<form>`